Home

 Grocery Store

-You will be surprise at organic food cost; it is not as expensive as people think.
-When comparing what you get from processes food and wholesome food, the value is definitely in the better food.
-When you stop going to fast-food restaurants, convenience stores, buying processes food, pre-made food, and packaged foods you will see that the organic food cost will fit into your budget (if you have one).
 Your grocery bills, you will see, will stay significantly the same.
-When you buy packaged/processed food, it may be convenient, but not really that much cheaper or and definitely not better for you.
-And when you look at the ingredients that are packages you will be amazed how much junk is added.
+When you buy packaged/processed food, it may be convenient, but not really that much cheaper or definitely not better for you.
+In addition when you read the ingredients prepackaged foods you will be amazed how much junk is added.

 Companies add preservatives and additives to extend shelf-life and to maximize profit.
 Stay away from these products!
 Also, stay away from the entire middle aisles.
 Shop only the perimeter of the grocery store.
 This is usually where the organic and natural products are located, such as fruit and vegetables, dairy and seafood products.
-The only reason I may shop in the middle aisles is to buy organic tomato sauce, organic pasta, organic chicken/vegetable broth and my organic cereal because some grocery store will have sections called “Organic and Natural”, in middle aisles.

 Wouldn't you rather spend a little more money on food that are healthier than less on foods that can hurt you?
 I know I would.

-A sample of the Organic Food Cost
+A sample of Organic Food Cost

 Here is a small sample of organic vs. non-organic prices that I have checked in a regular supermarket.